backstage/backstage/.changeset/few-nails-smile.md

 '@backstage/plugin-entity-feedback': patch
 ---

-Improve README to identify that Backstage identity is required to be configured
+Improve README to note that Backstage identity is required to be configured